zhangzl419/GreenplumReferenceGuide/README.md

-This the Greenplum reference guide translation in chinese project.
+This is the Greenplum reference guide translation in chinese project.